Key Takeaways for Building a Strong Bond with Your Dog:

 Respecting Their Space and Boundaries

-While spending time together is crucial, it’s also important to respect your dog’s need for space.
+While spending time together is crucial, respecting your dog’s need for space is also important.
 Just like people, dogs need downtime, and recognizing when your dog wants alone time is essential for a balanced relationship.

 The Importance of Routine and Rituals